Early Years Premium (EYPP) for practitioners

 The Early Years Pupil Premium (EYPP) gives providers additional funding to support disadvantaged 3- and 4-year-old pupils who meet the eligibility criteria.

-Three and four-year olds will be eligible for EYPP if the child receives the universal 15 hours entitlement and they meet any of the following criteria:
+Three and four-year olds will be eligible for EYPP if the child receives the universal 15 hours entitlement and recieve one of the following:

 • income-based Jobseeker’s Allowance

 • income-related Employment and Support Allowance

 • support under part six of the Immigration and Asylum Act 1999

 • the guaranteed element of State Pension Credit

 • Working Tax Credit run-on, which is paid for 4 weeks after you stop qualifying for Working Tax Credit

 • Universal Credit - your household income must be less than £7,400 a year after tax not including any benefits you get